alkrauss48/alkrauss48/README.md

 ##### BIO

 - 💾 `vim` is my text editor of choice.
-This pretty much defines me.
+This pretty much defines me
 - ⚙️  I like to code in:
   - `laravel`, `vue`, `flutter`, `ruby`, `swift`, `sql`, `go`, `css`, and [a lot more](https://thecodeboss.dev/resume)